DeFisch/ZeldaGame/README.md

 ## Key and Mouse Mappings:
 - Player Controls
-  - "wasd" or arrow keysfor movements
+  - "wasd" or arrow keys for movements
   - "z" or "n" for sword attack
   - "1,2,3,4,5,6" for different weapons (1,2 for arrows, 3,4 for boomerang, 5 for bombs, 6 for flames)
+  - Walk through doors using arrow keys to walk through the corresponding rooms
 - Other
   - "q" to quit, "r" to reset the game
+  - "h" to go to the inventory
+  - Spacebar to start the game and return to the game from the inventory
+  - "p" to pause/unpause
+  - "m" to mute/unmute
 - Mouse
   - Click on doors to move through the corresponding rooms